ts-defold/tsd-template-war-battles/README.md

     ![explosion animation](app/doc/explosion_animation.jpg)

-3. Open "rocket.script" and scroll down to the `init()` function and change it to:
+3. Open "rocket.script.ts" and scroll down to the `init()` function and change it to:

     ```ts
     export function init(this: props): void {